- Dr Martin Genner (Senior Lecturer - University of Bristol)

 The discovery, development and mode of action of modern antiparasite drugs will be described, as will the mechanisms responsible for the evolution of drug resistance.
 The helminth nervous system is structurally simple, but biochemically complex and is an important target for anthelmintics.

 The many problems involved in making a realistic assessment of the cost of parasitism or of measuring the impact of parasites on their natural hosts, will be discussed.
 Frequent attempts have been made to control parasites of humans, domesticated livestock and crops; the outcome of some of these control strategies will be evaluated.
 A summary of the current ideas on the evolution of parasites, the impact of parasites on the evolution of their hosts and of the concept of host-parasite specificity will be presented and discussed.
 The structure of parasites will be described in relation to the insight these studies provide into parasite survival both within the host and during the free-living stages.
 Life cycles, development and modes of transmission will include accounts of the importance of direct transmission, the role of vectors and intermediate hosts, zoonoses and reproductive potential (Ro).
 Patterns in the distribution of parasites will be described and the mechanisms responsible for generating those patterns evaluated.

-The module will include a seminar discussion on a recent research publication that will form the basis of a compulsory question in the written examination.
-The module concludes with invited research seminars from researchers from the IBERS Parasitology group.
+The module will include with a seminar discussion on a recent research publication that will form the basis of a question in the written examination.
+The module concludes with emerging topic seminars from the IBERS Parasitology group.